-Julio makes his home with his father and his mother.
-Making beds and running errands are his household duties.
+In his home, Julio helps by making beds and running errands.
+He lives with his father and his mother.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

-As part of Compassion's ministry, Julio participates in church activities, Bible class and youth group.
-He is also in high school where his performance is average.
+As part of Compassion's ministry, Julio participates in Bible class, youth group and camp.
+He is also in high school where his performance is above average.
 Soccer, bicycling and playing group games are his favorite activities.

 Please remember Julio in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.